Fabio Cannavaro: Return to Guangzhou Evergrande

 On 9 November 2017, Guangzhou Evergrande appointed Cannavaro as manager for the second time.
 He was relieved of his position on 27 October 2019, and went to corporate culture training, with captain Zheng Zhi the acting manager.
 He returned six days later.
 On 1 December 2019, he won the Chinese Super League.
 Cannavaro left Guangzhou again in September 2021.

 China national team

 On 15 March 2019, Cannavaro was appointed manager of the China national team, in conjunction with coaching Guangzhou Evergrande.
 Six days later he lost his first match in charge, a 1–0 home defeat in the China Cup to Thailand.
 On 28 April, he stood down to focus on his role at Guangzhou Evergrande.

 Benevento

 On 21 September 2022, Cannavaro took on his first managerial job in his native Italy, becoming the new head coach of Serie B club Benevento.
-On 4 February 2023, after failing to improve the club's fortunes and with the club deep into relegation zone, he was sacked by Benevento.
+On 4 February 2023, after failing to improve the club's fortunes and with the club deep into the relegation zone, he was sacked by Benevento.

+Udinese

+On 22 April 2024, Cannavaro became the new manager of Serie A club Udinese in substitution of Gabriele Cioffi.
+A few days after escaping relegation on the final matchday of the season following a dramatic 1–0 away win against Frosinone, who were overtaken by Udinese and got relegated following that result, the club announced Cannavaro's departure from the club.

+Dinamo Zagreb

+In December 2024, Cannavaro was confirmed as the new manager of Croatian club Dinamo Zagreb, marking his first adventure in a foreign country in Europe.
+Cannavaro's first competitive match was in the Champions League against Arsenal, where Dinamo lost 3–0.
+Cannavaro had his first competitive win against Milan; however, despite Dinamo winning 2–1, the club failed to reach the knockout playoffs of the Champions League.
+By April 2025, Dinamo were eight points behind title rivals Hajduk Split and Cannavaro was heavily criticized for his way of managing the club.
+On 9 April, he was sacked.

+Uzbekistan national team

+On 6 October 2025, the Uzbekistan national team appointed Cannavaro as their head coach, particularly for their debut World Cup appearance in the 2026 FIFA World Cup.